-During the fourth quarter of 2024, four stakeholder working group meetings were successfully conducted across the four districts as scheduled.
-As the project approaches its conclusion, efforts have focused on developing a comprehensive exit strategy.
-This has involved engaging stakeholders at multiple levels to strengthen their roles and responsibilities in project coordination, particularly in sustaining key interventions such as landscape restoration, afforestation, agroforestry, and fruit tree plantation initiatives.
-Furthermore, significant emphasis has been placed on cultivating a sense of ownership among beneficiaries to ensure the long-term sustainability of these activities.
+Furthermore, during the first quarter of 2025, four stakeholder working group meetings were successfully conducted across the four districts as scheduled.
+As the project nears completion, efforts have concentrated on implementing the exit strategy by supporting district beneficiaries in developing maintenance and monitoring plans.
+This process has included engaging stakeholders at various levels to reinforce their roles and responsibilities in project coordination, with a particular focus on sustaining key interventions such as landscape restoration, afforestation, agroforestry, and fruit tree plantations.
+Additionally, considerable emphasis has been placed on fostering a sense of ownership among beneficiaries to promote the long-term sustainability of these initiatives.